Jackelyneg/sql-queries/README.md

+####  Following Queries demonstrated:
-####  Following Queries: Query for creating a table and importing excel data
+    - Query for creating a table and importing excel data
+    - Query for inner joins
+    - order by
+    - Update a single row
+    - Insert data into the table
+    - delete data from columns
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

--Creating two new tables with pg admin of NBA players and seasonal stats:
+### - Creating two new tables with pg admin of NBA players and seasonal stats:

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - Importing data into players table